DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 renewed interest as a result of the introduction of the GDPR, are introduced as a possible solution in the absence of strong legislation.
-But are they really a panacea that can provide meaningful safeguards, or an expensive Band-Aid that will be avoided, ignored, and brushed aside?
+But are they really a panacea that can provide meaningful safeguards, or an expensive Band-Aid that will be avoided, ignored, and brushed aside?<br />

 ![](imgs/chapter17_Ritsema_image1.jpg)

-*Figure 1.
-Screenshot taken by the author on https://labs.strava.com/heatmaps on 2 February 2018.
-Shown is the Stadspark in Groningen, the Netherlands.
+<br />*Figure 1.
+Screenshot taken by the author on
+https://labs.strava.com/heatmaps on 2 February 2018.
+Shown is the
+Stadspark in Groningen, the Netherlands.
 The clearly visible small semi-circle in the bottom is a 400-meter running track whereas the